dohyunkim93/Joint-relay-selection-beam-management/README.md

 --related files: SE_compute.m, beam_sweep.m, best_threshold_exhaustive_search.m

-(ii) Learning-based relay and mode selection copy the channel generated in step (i) under the directory /Python. run 'conversion_MATLAB_channel_to_Python_p.py' to generate the .p files used in the python codes. run 'get_policy_and_model.py' to use the customGym enviroment, representing the threshold learning DRL algorithm.
+(ii) Learning-based relay and mode selection copy the channel generated in step (i). run 'conversion_MATLAB_channel_to_Python_p.py' to generate the .p files used in the python codes. run 'get_policy_and_model.py' to use the customGym enviroment, representing the threshold learning DRL algorithm.